bangkit2022-akrab/.github/profile/README.md

 ## **Profiles**

-We are a team of 6 consist of 2 CC Learning Path Students, 2 ML Learning Path Students, and 2 MD Learning Path Students.
+We are a team of 6 consist of 2 ML Learning Path Students, 2 MD Learning Path Students, and 2 CC Learning Path Students,
 <br/>

 ### Members